10 Problems on Beacon Hill

 In 2017, shortly after he was inaugurated, Donald Trump initiated a series of draconian and racist immigration policies: attempting to enact a Muslim ban, separating children from their families, and stepping up deportations.

-And then… It took 12 full months after the hearing in June 2017 until the committee decided what to do with the bill in June 2018.
-They chose to “send it to study.”
-Six months later, on Dec 31st, the committee failed to file anything.
-There was no report.
+Despite the initial swiftness, it took a total of 12 months after the hearing in June 2017 until the committee decided what to do with the bill in June 2018.
+The committee chose to “send it to study” and six months later, on Dec 31st, the committee failed to file anything.

 • No record of who on the committee voted to kill the bill